Step 6: Part Specifications #

 Why Separate Spec from Sidecar? #

-Spec (products/*.yaml)Sidecar (tests/test_*.yaml)
+Spec (parts/*.yaml)Sidecar (tests/test_*.yaml)

 From datasheet/requirementsTest-specific parameters